- Prerequisites

 nano tb-broker-db-configmap.yml

-Optionally, you can set up Azure Cache for Redis.
-TBMQ uses cache to improve performance and avoid frequent DB reads.
+You need to set up Azure Cache for Redis.
+TBMQ uses cache to store messages for DEVICE persistent clients, to improve performance and avoid frequent DB reads (see below for more details).

 In order to set up the Redis, follow this guide.